QuantEcon/lecture-source-py/source/rst/python_by_example.rst

 We'll learn all about methods later on, but just to give you some idea,

-* Python objects such as lists, strings, etc. all have methods that are used to manipulate the data contained in the object
+* Python objects such as lists, strings, etc. all have methods that are used to manipulate the data contained in the object.
 * String objects have `string methods <https://docs.python.org/3/library/stdtypes.html#string-methods>`_, list objects have `list methods <https://docs.python.org/3/tutorial/datastructures.html#more-on-lists>`_, etc.

 Another useful list method is ``pop()``